Office of Research

 Instructions for Completing the IACUC Application Form

 Please complete the form in its entirety, obtain the appropriate signatures, and send the completed and signed application to the Research Office, Attention to Karen Heiser: 3rd Floor James Hall.
-If sending an electronic copy of the application, send to SponsoredPrograms@rowan.edu and include/cc email@example.com when submitting the electronic, completed and signed IACUC application and additional forms and documentation.
+If sending an electronic copy of the application, send to firstname.lastname@example.org when submitting the electronic, completed and signed IACUC application and additional forms and documentation.
 As a courtesy, researchers are encouraged to send an electronic version of the application to the Chair, Gerald Hough.

 The IACUC application and protocol review process has a two week review period, but there may be situations in which the review process may be extended.
 If you would like to pre-review submission of the IACUC protocol by the attending veterinarian, then please contact the IACUC administration to request the attending veterinarian review.
 After the review is completed, you will have to resubmit the IACUC application and protocol to the IACUC for review.
 The IACUC still reserves the tw week review period in cases where the attending veterinarian has conducted a pre-review.

 Is your research going to involve exotic or nongame wildlife?